Faith Lutheran College, Redlands: College logo

 The college logo was inspired by the college's coastal setting and incorporates important Christian symbolism.
-The cross is central to the Christian faith, and represents the love of God as expressed through the death of Jesus Christ.
+The cross is central to the Christian faith and it represents the love of God as expressed through the death of Jesus Christ.
 The water represents the removal of sin through baptism.
 The fish symbol was a secret sign used amongst early Christians.
 The rising sun represents resurrection and the promise of eternal life with God.

 School houses

-Like most Australian schools, FLCR uses the Schoolhouse system, and has various inter-house competitions.
+Like most Australian schools, FLCR uses the School house system, and has various inter-house competitions.
 There are four houses, all named after local Moreton Bay Islands: